codekane/ryanhorricks2024/content/portfolio/the-mara-group/index.md

 title: "The MARA Group"
 summary: "My work as a System Analyst with the MARA Group, helping to bring a SAAS Product to launch in the Digital Health space."
 summary: "Brought on as the Sole Technical Hire to perform QA on a SAAS Application in the Virtual Health Space, developed by an outsourced Ukrainian development firm.
 This was my first startup experience, and I got to wear a lot of hats, including defending our rationale against the SR/ED board, and substantial efforts in creating a Product Roadmap, and Bug-Tracking System in Jira, creating designs in Figma, and developing websites in WebFlow."
+summary: "As a System Analyst at The MARA Group, I played a pivotal role in developing a virtual care platform by owning the entire QA process, designing and managing corporate websites, and bridging communication gaps between non-technical founders and an outsourced development team.
+I successfully delivered a detailed Product Roadmap, extended the design system using Figma, and established robust QA workflows in Jira to ensure platform reliability.
+My work spanned systems analysis, quality assurance, web design, and stakeholder communication, contributing to the platform's technical and creative direction."
+summary: "At The MARA Group, I led the QA process, designed corporate websites, and bridged gaps between non-technical founders and an outsourced development team.
+I delivered a detailed Product Roadmap, extended design systems in Figma, and established robust QA workflows in Jira to ensure platform reliability."
 date: "2022-06-06"
+lastmod: "2025-01-14"
 image: main.png
 aliases:
     - "/portfolio/instacare"